lino-framework/book/docs/community/get_involved.rst

   <http://www.saffre-rumma.net/jobs/coredev.html>`_ or `senior
   developer <http://www.saffre-rumma.net/jobs/coredev.html>`_.

-- **Internet hosting providers** -- Add one of the :ref:`lino.projects` to your shared host offers.
-Your advantage is that you get free support for integrating Lino into your system.
+- **Internet hosting providers** -- Become a :doc:`hosters` and
+  contact us to get listed in our directory.

 - **Vendors of software solutions** -- Consider whether Lino is the right product for one of your customers.
 Your advantage is that you